grimlucis/rpg-hack/08-tables/03-mutations.md

 277  | Sadim Curse.
 Any gold you touch turns to clay.
 278  | Entangled Legs.
 Projected slightly backwards in time. -2 Movement and Dexterity.
 279  | Frenzied Flesh.
 You gain +1 Attack per round if you attack without hesitation, fear, or tactics.
 280  | Lava Walking.
 You can walk on molten rock as long as you hold your breath.
-(Con bonus minutes).
+(STR bonus minutes).
 281  | Adjusted Humour.
 You find the number 5 hilarious.
 Nothing else makes you laugh unless it's got 5 in it.
 282  | Delusion.
 You believe spiders are your spies and bring you secrets.
 They are not and do not.
 283  | Cleaned.
 Permanently smooth skin, clean and combed hair, and shining teeth. +2 Charisma.